RuiArmada/Raytracer/README.md

 ### How to Run:

 * For easy use it's advised to install [CLion](https://www.jetbrains.com/clion/download/#section=windows)
-* Build all the necessary files using CLion or executing the CMakeFile by hand.
+* Build all the necessary files using CLion or executing the CMakeLists by hand.
 * Run `./vi-rt models/*.json` to generate a output image of the model as long as there's a `.json` file of it

 ### Authors